2 6 In Lowest Terms

 Equivalent Fractions and the Fundamental Principle of Fractions

 The simplification process relies on the fundamental principle of fractions.
-This principle states that multiplying or dividing both the numerator and the denominator of a fraction by the same non-zero number results in an equivalent fraction.
+That said, this principle states that multiplying or dividing both the numerator and the denominator of a fraction by the same non-zero number results in an equivalent fraction.
 In the case of 2/6, we divided both the numerator and denominator by 2 to obtain the equivalent fraction 1/3.
 This principle ensures that we maintain the value of the fraction while expressing it in a simpler form.

 Why Simplify Fractions?